-The LM43600-Q1 has a built-in power-good flag shown on PGOOD pin to indicate whether the output voltage is within its regulation level.
+The LM43601-Q1 has a built-in power-good flag shown on PGOOD pin to indicate whether the output voltage is within its regulation level.
 The PGOOD signal can be used for start-up sequencing of multiple rails or fault protection.
 The PGOOD pin is an open-drain output that requires a pullup resistor to an appropriate DC voltage.
-Voltage seen by the PGOOD pin should never exceed 12 V. A resistor divider pair can be used to divide the voltage down from a higher potential.
+Voltage detected by the PGOOD pin must never exceed 12 V. A resistor divider pair can be used to divide the voltage down from a higher potential.
 A typical range of pullup resistor value is 10 k Ω to 100 k Ω .

-When the FB voltage is within the power-good band, +4% above and -4% below the internal reference V{REF} typically, the PGOOD switch will be turned off and the PGOOD voltage will be pulled up to the voltage level defined by the pull up resistor or divider.
-When the FB voltage is outside of the tolerance band, +10 % above or -10 % below V{REF} typically, the PGOOD switch will be turned on and the PGOOD pin voltage will be pulled low to indicate power bad.
-Both rising and falling edges of the power-good flag have a built-in 220 μ s (typical) deglitch delay.
+When the FB voltage is within the power-good band, +4% above and -7% below the internal reference V{REF} typically, the PGOOD switch is turned off and the PGOOD voltage is pulled up to the voltage level defined by the pullup resistor or divider.
+When the FB voltage is outside of the tolerance band, +10 % above or -10 % below V{REF} typically, the PGOOD switch is turned on and the PGOOD pin voltage is pulled low to indicate power bad.
+Both rising and falling edges of the power-good flag have a built-in 220-μs (typical) deglitch delay.